LorneWhiteway/lfi_project/README.md

 Then create the module file for this installation.
 To do this:
 1. Copy the module file '3.3.1' from '...(project directory)/hypatia/modulefiles/fftw/' to '~/privatemodules/pkdgrav3/fftw/'
 2. Edit this copy so that 'FFTW_ROOT' points to '(project directory)/fftw-3.3.10'

+### Working with python on hypatia
+To set up a virtual Python environment in the subdirectory `env` of the project directory:
+- Go to the project directory
+- `module load python/3.6.4`
+- `python3 -m venv env`
+- `source env/bin/activate`
+- `cd env`
+- `pip install --upgrade pip`
+- ` `
+- Then for nbodykit: (see https://nbodykit.readthedocs.io/en/latest/getting-started/install.html#installing-nbodykit-with-pip):
+-    `pip install cython`
+-    `pip install mpi4py`
+-    `pip install nbodykit`
+-    `pip install "dask[array]" --upgrade`

+It is convenient to have this environment as we can install our own software there.
+The environment is activated automatically by running `source ./set_environment_hypatia.sh` in the project directory.

 ## Information about working with the Wilkes cluster